N-b-dy/ioBroker.oxxify-fan-control/README.md

 - Code documentation extended
 - Added Node.js 24. to test and release pipeline
 - Resending interval of not overtaken values changed from 1,5 seconds to 2,5 seconds
-- Changed mixed numerical/string values for enums into selectable values, to show available configurations (breaking change if already used to remote control fans)
+- Changed writable mixed numerical/string values for enums into selectable values, to show available configurations (breaking change if already used to remote control fans)
+- Rewrite mechanism allows now manual changes within the buttons of the fan, which were overridden by the internal stored value before

 ### 0.0.6 (2025-04-17)